By Carol Kennedy

 “Now I know you’re up to mischief.
 Why, daisies are a least two months from sprouting.”

 “Oh, indeed, sir, I know that as well.
-I was meaning only that when they push up from the earth my mother gathers them and wraps them tied with a nice piece of string and I …”
+I meant only that when they push up from the earth, my mother gathers them and wraps them tied with a nice piece of string and I …”

 “Enough of your claptrap, go away.
 I’m much too busy for your gibberish.”